 High school.
 The greatest time of your life that really doesn’t matter.

 Forget High School Musical and all the other shows that show high school as the peak of existence.
-One of my pet peeves in school, including college, was when teachers/professors would say “when you get out into the real world…”
+One of my pet peeves in school, including college, was when teachers/professors would try to give advice to high schoolers and say “when you get out into the real world…”

 The real world?
 What is this?
 A safe simulation where nothing matters?
 Sorry kids, you are already in the real world.
 If your life is different than what you see in the shows, welcome to the real world.
 And there’s nothing wrong with that.